rd--/stsc3/md/c-smalltalk.md

 # C-Smalltalk

 C-Smalltalk is a C-like notation for [Smalltalk](https://squeak.org/).
-It is, for the most part, a subset of the [SuperCollider](https://www.audiosynth.com/) notation.
+It is closely related to the [SuperCollider](https://www.audiosynth.com/) notation.

-C-Smalltalk notation is an interesting complement to Smalltalk notation.
+It is an interesting complement to Smalltalk notation, allowing:

-It supports:

 - a concise notation for performing a primary message at an object
 - a concise and uniform notation for chaining both unary and n-ary messages